explainers-by-googlers/cross-origin-storage/README.md

 // Now, any Same-Site origin can request the same hash and it will be found.
 ```

-##### Resource visibility upgrades

-The visibility of a resource in COS can be upgraded but never downgraded:

-- **Restricted to more permissive**: If a resource was initially stored with an `origins` list, any site (including the original storer or a completely different site) can later call `requestFileHandle()` for the same hash with `create: true` and change the `origins` field to a more permissive value.
-If the user agent verifies the hash matches, the resource is then marked as available according to the new `origins` value.
-The new site _must still_ write the full file using the returned `FileSystemFileHandle` object, to prevent sites from using this behavior to detect whether a file was previously stored.
-- **Permissive to more restricted**: If a resource is already permissively available in COS, any attempt to store it again with a more restrictive `origins` list is ignored.
-The resource remains globally available, and the user agent should log a warning to the console to inform the developer that the restriction was not applied.

 ##### Example: Storing multiple files

 To store or retrieve multiple files, call `requestFileHandle()` once per file and combine with `Promise.all()` for concurrent requests: